GenericMappingTools/remote-datasets/docs/earth-age.rst

 We scale and reformat the original data to take up very little space so that downloads from the servers are as fast as possible.
-For the seafloor crustal age grid this means we chose 0.01 My as the smallest data unit, which is well below the uncertainties in the model.
+For the seafloor crustal age grid this means we chose 0.01 Myr as the smallest data unit, which is well below the uncertainties in the model.
 Data are scaled and shifted to fit in a short integer grid that is highly compressed by netCDF lossless compression and chunking.
 The data are reported in Myr relative to the 2012 Geological Time Scale.